Español English

 Fertilize biweekly during spring and summer with mineral fertilizer to promote flowering.

-They are quite resistant plants to pests and diseases but can be attacked by aphids and mites.
+Platycodon grandiflorus is a quite resistant plant to pests and diseases but can be attacked by aphids and mites.

 Images of the plant Platycodon grandiflorus or Chinese bellflower